 - Guards resources from other pets or people (i.e. food, toys, or guards people)

 If your foster animal bites or scratches a person and breaks skin, it must be reported to the foster team IMMEDIATELY.
 Texas law requires that the animal be quarantined for 10 days post-incident.
-You will be asked to bring the animal to either the Dallas SPCA location, or to a shelter within the city that the bite occurred.
+You will be asked to bring the animal to either the Dallas SPCA location, or to a shelter within the city that the bite or scratch occurred.
 If unable to bring the animal due to schedule or safety concerns, an animal control officer or staff member may need to retrieve the animal.
 The victim of the bite or scratch will need to provide details of the injury, what led to it, and be willing to provide photos.

 Traveling & Third-Party Care